OuyangWenyu/hydromodel/README.md

 - All input data for models are three-dimensional numpy array: [time, basin, variable], which means "time" series data for "variables" in "basins"
 - Data files should be .csv or .txt files.
 The directory of files is defined in definitions.py.

+You can see test code in the "test" directory for more details.

+*We will provide a flexible version for configuring your own dataset soon*.

 ## Why does hydro-model-xaj exists